-Steven E. McHugh, Sr., Department Chair and Associate Professor of Business Kenneth Autore, Assistant Professor of Business Brett Cooper, Assistant Professor of Sports Management James Ford, Assistant Professor of Accounting Kathleen Naasz, Assistant Professor of Business Lisa Plantamura, Assistant Professor of Business, Director of Graduate Business Programs Cheryl Veronda, Associate Professor of Business
+Steven E. McHugh, Sr., Department Chair and Associate Professor of Business Kenneth Autore, Assistant Professor of Business James Ford, Assistant Professor of Accounting Kathleen Naasz, Assistant Professor of Business Heather Pelletier, Visiting Assistant Professor of Business Lisa Plantamura, Assistant Professor of Business, Director of Graduate Business Programs Cheryl Veronda, Associate Professor of Business, Director of Academic Transitions

 All Business Department students are required to follow the core curriculum of the College.
 The Department offers two degree programs: Accounting, and Business Administration with concentrations in Finance, Management, Marketing, and Sports Management.
 Elements of international business, cultural diversity, and ethics are highlighted in courses throughout the curriculum.
-At the graduate level, the Department offers a Master of Professional Accountancy and a Master of Business Administration (MBA) with concentrations in Finance, Management, Human Resource Management, International Management, Management, and Marketing.
+At the graduate level, the Department offers a Master of Business Administration (MBA) with concentrations in Finance, Management, Human Resource Management, Management, and Marketing.